MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-disable-key-based-auth.md

 ---
-title: Disable local authentication
+title: Disable key-based authentication
 titleSuffix: Azure Cosmos DB for Table
-description: Learn how to disable local auth with Azure Cosmos DB for Table to prevent an account from being used with insecure authentication methods.
+description: Learn how to disable key-based auth with Azure Cosmos DB for Table to prevent an account from being used with insecure authentication methods.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: stefarroyo